hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a 'logout' script
 - [ ] 'record_comments' function was moved in order to add the 'multiple_documents' comment before checking the image status in case of double comments being added; the current script logic needs to be updated because it looks very messy and doesn't flow well as is
 - [ ] Update the 'build_document_download_information' function after the above is fixed
-- [ ] There is a 'handle_search_results' function that should be renamed in the 'open_document' script to avoid overlap with the 'executor' function 'handle_search_results'
 - [ ] Moved the document download value setter in the 'download' script into the 'download_document' function in order to integrate the 'prepare_for_download' function from the 'initialization' script--currently placement isn't great, should be integrated into the 'prepare_for_download' function somehow

 ### Iguana To Do